wso2/docs-is/en/includes/guides/organization-management/manage-b2b-organizations/api-authorization-for-b2b.md

 4. Click **Allow**.
 You will now be redirected to the application.
     You will be able to see the assigned permissions on the `allowedScopes` parameter of the authentication response.

-!!! note If you are switching organizations
+!!! note "If you are switching organizations"
     If the user switches the organization to another sub organization, the scopes will be updated according to the roles assigned to the user in the switched organization.